openshift/enhancements/enhancements/management-workload-partitioning.md

 We want to give cluster administrators control over which workloads are run on the management CPUs.
-Therefore, only pods in namespaces labeled with a workload label will be subject to special handling.
+Therefore, only pods in namespaces labeled with a label `workload.openshift.io/allowed={comma_separated_list_of_type_names}` will be subject to special handling.
 Normal users cannot add a label to a namespace without the right RBAC permissions.

 We want to continue to use the scheduler for placing management workloads, but we cannot rely on the CPU requests of those workloads